 The benefit of this asanas is that it helps to boost your immunity levels, so do indulge in it as often as you can!

-While there is no set time to practice the mudra asanas, if you are multi-tasking you can also practise the asana when you are travelling, going for your walk or listening to music.
-However, the best results happen when the asana is practised along with meditation that can help you focus on your thoughts and calm your breathing.Which of these asanas are your favorite?
+While there is no set time to practice the yoga mudra asanas, if you are multi-tasking you can also practice the asana when you are traveling, going for your walk or listening to music.
+However, the best results happen when the asana is practiced along with meditation that can help you focus on your thoughts and calm your breathing.Which of these asanas are your favorite?